 I recently found out about Belles et Rondes (“Pretty and Curvy”), a creation of the founder of iMel artiste, Maude Leblanc.
-Graphic artist since 2006 and illustrator since as long as she remembers, she’s in love with creativity and human beings.
-She accepted to take part to this Q&A for the blog and wanted to share a message particularly important for her : we have to dare accepting and being ourselves.
+A graphic artist since 2006 and illustrator since as long as she remembers, she’s in love with creativity and human beings.
+She accepted to take part to this Q&A for the blog and wanted to share a message particularly important for her: we have to dare to accept and be ourselves.

 These illustrations comes from a moment at which I wanted to go back to my roots.
 I was rekindling with my passion (drawing) after holding off for a few years when I realized that, no matter how cute these drawings were, they didn’t resemble me.
 So I changed the same illustration and added some curves and… there it was !
 I found my style.
 Simple, female characters, with a touch of silliness, and all in curves.

 The whole thing really came to life during a portfolio event organized by Illustration Québec [a non-profit organization whose mission is to bring together and to support illustrators, as well as to promote and publicize illustration].
 The day before the event, I felt like an impostor.
 I wasn’t a professional illustrator, but I had a message I wanted to share : a message of self-acceptance and body diversity.
 At that point, I knew what my mission was and I am developing the project since with different collaborations, but always with the goal of making a difference in women’s life.